oracle-devrel/cd3-automation-toolkit/docs/resource-manager-upload.md

     <img width="597" alt="Screenshot 2024-01-17 at 11 38 54 PM" src="../images/RMupload-3.png">

-    You will have to remove backend.tf from the directory, bring the remote state into local and then re-upload the stack.
+Remove backend.tf from the directory, bring the remote state into local and then re-upload the stack.
 On choosing **"Developer Services"** in the SetUpOCI menu, choose **"Upload current terraform files/state to Resource Manager"** sub-option to upload the terraform outdir into OCI Resource Manager.